 1. Google Brand Guidelines

 Great style guides should have a good balance between its graphic and content.
 This style guide by Google is a perfect example of this as it captures an array of material icons, design guidelines, colour palettes and resizing options.
 The clever multi coloured use of tones and graphics really sets it aside from competitors as it channels their rainbow design logo.
 Take a look at the Google brand guidelines via their website here .

 2. Nike Brand Guidelines

 This simple Nike tick is recognizable anywhere you go with their logo being a fashion label for many.
 The business has kept the lion’s share of the athletic shoe market through intelligent branding and brilliant marketing strategies.
 Nike’s brand guidelines speak the common language of sport where you can visit their visual centre to check out their vibrant brand assets.
 Take a look at the Nike style guide here!

 3. Disney Brand Guidelines

 Chances are you already know the happiest place on planet Earth - Disney.
 With a huge film and production studio, gigantic theme parks, and stores all over the world, the brand depicts the magic of fun and entertainment.
 Their online style guide provides you with a comprehensive marketing guideline of all you need to know about Disney’s print and online materials across their Walt Disney World Resort, Cruise Line and Disney Park.
-Check out the magic through the brand guidelines PDF here.
+Check out the magic through the Disney brand guide PDF here.

 4. Twitter Brand Guidelines

 Ever wondered how Twitter features its brand and online assets across their online platform?
 Search no longer because Twitter’s designed a guide to help you use all of their brand assets including their content, logos and trademarks.
 The best part?
 There’s no need to worry about negotiating legal agreements for using these at any time!
-Check out their brand guidelines and download the PDF for the same here.
+Check out their brand guide and download the PDF for the same here.